thecml/kubernetes-on-arm/README.md

 # Requires an internet connection
 # This script runs in 3-4 mins
 ```

+The README for the `kube-systemd` rootfs [is here](sdcard/rootfs/kube-systemd/etc/kubernetes/README.md)

 ## Setup your board from an SD Card